 Today I am super excited to share with you my latest adventures: how to grow mushrooms in used coffee grounds and cardboard!
 It’s a very simple technique of growing mushrooms that requires no sterilization or special tools.
 And it can be done at home indoors or outdoors in any season.

 I learned this method of growing mushrooms from an expert ( see more in resources at the end ).
 I love the simplicity of it, and how it allows everyone to grow delicious mushrooms at home using easily accessible and mostly free materials.

-Below is a video of how fast they grew in just 4 days!
+Below is a video of how fast these Oyster mushrooms grew in just 4 days!

 Ready to come down the rabbit hole with me? ( Some of the helpful resources are affiliate links.
 Full disclosure here. )

 Materials and tools to grow mushrooms at home: